bmillwood/bmillwood.github.io/src/content/page/Giving What We Can.markdown

 same time, some would certainly argue that there are government projects whose budget would be better served even being redirected to, say, the bottom of the sea.)

+I've always been a bit disappointed that the Trust doesn't integrate with MyGiving in some labour-saving way.
+But that's probably neither here nor there.

 ### ["Our Impact"](https://www.givingwhatwecan.org/impact/)